fcla/xmlresolution/README.md

 Directory Structure
 -------------------
-You can use the supplied Capfile and config/deploy.rb to set up.
-Adjust the top few lines in deploy.rb to match your installation.
+You can use the supplied Capfile to set up.
+Adjust the top few lines in that file to match your installation.

  * config.ru & app.rb - the Sinatra setup
  * public/            - programming docs will land in public/internals here via % rake yard; otherwise empty